kavyachauhan1313/voice-agent/README.md

 pip install nvidia-pipecat
 ```

 You can start building pipecat pipelines utilizing services from the NVIDIA Pipecat package.
-For more details, follow [the ACE Controller](https://docs.nvidia.com/ace/ace-controller-microservice/latest/index.html) and [the Pipecat Framework](https://docs.pipecat.ai/getting-started/overview) documentation.

-## Hacking on the framework itself
+### Hacking on the framework itself

 If you wish to work directly with the source code or modify services from the nvidia-pipecat package, you can utilize either the UV or Nix development setup as outlined below.

-### Using UV
+#### Using UV

 To get started, first install the [UV package manager](https://docs.astral.sh/uv/#highlights).